00sapo/wikicfp-ggs/Readme.md

 in chrome.

-The extension adds one column with the conference rankings, one column with links to Goggle Scholar and ScimagoJR queries for each cfp and a drop-line over predatory call for papers.
+The extension adds one column with the conference rankings, one column with links to Goggle Scholar and ScimagoJR queries for each call and a drop-line over predatory call for papers.

 Ranking used is GGS.
-It is assigned to computer science conferences by a spanish-italian academic consortium and is based on rankings from 3 different sources.Rankings are between 7 (best) and 0 (worst).
+It is assigned to computer science conferences by a spanish-italian academic consortium and is based on rankings from 3 different sources.
+Rankings are between 7 (best) and 0 (worst).
 Note that 0 is also used for conferences that are not top and have too few data for a fair rating.
 More details are available on the [GGS website](https://scie.lcc.uma.es:8443/).

  This tool also helps avoiding predatory conferences by using the list of publisher and journal websites available at https://beallslist.net .

+ MDPI is not considered predatory anymore, but you should be careful and trust the organizers.

+## 2. Usage

-### `n/a`
+### 2.1. `n/a`
 If the `GSS` column is `n/a`, it means that:
 1. the cfp is for a journal
-2. the conference is very bad
+2. the conference is very bad (not available in GGS)
-3. the conference was not matched by our algorithm
+3. the conference was not matched by my algorithm
 4. the conference is new

-### `err`
+### 2.2. `err`
 If the `GSS` column is `err`, it means that:
 1. the GGS score was malformed (no known cases)
 2. the algorithm has found more than one match for this conference

 In any of the above cases, I strongly suggest you to
 1. check scholar, sjr and GGS rankings via the provided links (you can click the `GGS` table header to go the GGS website)
 2. if you do not find the conference/journal on these databases, only publish if you really trust the organizers.

-3. avoid conferences marked as predatory (drop-line).
+### 2.3.
+Drop lines

+Predatory conferences are marked with a drop-line.

+### 2.4.
+Integer values

+Rankings are between 7 (best) and 0 (worst).
+Note that 0 is also used for conferences that are not top and have too few data for a fair rating.
+More details are available on the [GGS website](https://scie.lcc.uma.es:8443/).

+Predatory conferences often mimic the name of famous conferences.
+For this reason, they may are associated to a GGS score, but if they are marked as predatory, you should avoid them.

 ## Credits